Mortgage

 Can a seller back out of a contract to accept a higher offer?

-1. Not being able to find a new home.
-Many contracts allow a seller to cancel the sale if they cannot find a new home or move before the closing date.
+1. Having trouble finding a new home.
+Many contracts allow a seller to cancel the sale if they can’t find a new home or move before the closing date.

 2. Using the attorney review clause.
 Some real estate contracts include — and some states require — an attorney review clause, which sets aside several days after the contract is signed for each party’s attorney to review the contract.
 If either side wishes to back out of the deal, they can do so within that period without penalty.